dwarvesf/playground/_memo/how-to-make-your-screenshot-look-good.md

 hide_frontmatter: false
 ---
 ### How to make your screenshot look good
-I grab screenshots pretty often.
-Although, macOS’s native screenshot tool is decent for most cases, it’s still a very basic one.
+I frequently take screenshots.
+While macOS's built-in screenshot tool is generally sufficient, it's quite basic.
 One good screenshot is worth a thousand words.
-Whether you want to quickly capture a sample of your work, send a reference visual, highlight a mistake or inconsistency, taking a screenshot is essential for efficient work.
+Whether you need to quickly capture your work, provide a visual reference, or point out errors, screenshots are crucial for efficiency.

 Taking screenshots of them shouldn’t be that challenging.
 Learn how to take crisp and detail-rich screenshots in no time.
-In this post, In this article, I’ll take you through my screenshot workflow with a handful of simple tools and techniques and grab screenshots with negligible effort.
+In this article, I’ll take you through my screenshot workflow with a handful of simple tool and techniques and grab screenshots with negligible effort.

 You will still be able to use the good old Print Screen key or a shortcut — but with better result.